-What do you feel like as a woman when your husband is away from you and your family for a few days or a month due to his job?
-Anxiety?
-Nervous?
-Lonely?
-Can you imagine how you would feel if you were a military wife separated from your spouse for more than a month or year?
-Do you think a military woman would experience similar feelings during her husband’s deployment?
-The answer should be yes since she is a human being like you and me and all of those emotional responses are natural.
+As a woman, it’s natural to feel anxious or nervous when your husband is away from you and your family for a few days or even a month due to his job.
+However, imagine how it would feel if you were a lonely military wife who has to be separated from her spouse for more than a month or even a year due to deployment.

 Before the deployment –

 - Discuss your thoughts and what you expect from each other throughout the deployment, including how you’ll communicate.

 - Spend time together in a casual setting to make memories that will last you through the deployment.